The setting sun warmed the room where they embraced.

 Giving her a glance that suggested, “Follow me,” Edward took her hand and led her into the dining room.
-There on the table, covering its oaken landscape draped in fine silk and linens, was a feast of delights — plate after plate of extravagant multi-course dinners with main and side dish fancies from every corner of the world, desserts arranged and tempting, wines and whiskies standing like readied soldiers around the outer edge of the table’s furthest reaches.
+There on the table, covering its oaken landscape draped in fine linens, was a feast of delights—plate after plate of extravagant multi-course dinners with main and side dish fancies from every corner of the world, desserts arranged and tempting, wines and whiskies standing like readied soldiers around the outer edge of the table’s furthest reaches.

 “I made this for you,” Edward offered.
 “I want you to have this tonight.”

-“Once you are turned, all of this, everything here, will be lost to you.
-You will never be able to taste or enjoy any of this ever again.”
+“Once you turn, all of this, everything here, will be lost to you.
+You will never be able to taste or enjoy this again.”

 He motioned with his eyes for her to keep her promise.
 And she did.
-She took bits of this, and portions of that, all the while savoring the almost overwhelming deliciousness before her but working so diligently to hide it from Edward.
-She made her way around the table, and was met midway nearest the bottle soldiery by Edward with a whisky glass and two fingers of golden whisky already swirling.
+She took bits of this and portions of that, savoring the overwhelming deliciousness before her while laboring diligently to hide it from Edward.
+She made her way around the table and was met by Edward midway nearest the bottle soldiery.
+He was holding and swirling a glass of whisky.

 “What’s this?” she asked.

-“No thanks,” she said so quickly.
-“I’ve never had Scotch so I won’t miss it.”
+“No thanks,” she dismissed.
+“I’ve never had Scotch.
+I won’t miss it.”

 “I know,” he urged.
-“Just try it.
+“Try it.
 This will be your last chance.”

 She took the glass and prepared to sip.

-“Don’t drink, yet,” he said and slowed her hand.
-“First, what do you smell?” he continued and closed his eyes as if waiting for her to paint the portrait in his mind of what he so longed to enjoy.
+“Don’t drink yet,” he said and slowed her hand.
+“First, what do you smell?” he continued, closing his eyes as if waiting for her to paint the portrait in his mind of what he so longed to enjoy.

 She nosed.
 “I smell something sweet.
-Smells like vanilla.
-Maybe a little bit of honey.”
+Vanilla.
+And honey.”

 “Good.
-And the taste?” he pressed, eyes still closed.
+And the taste?” he pressed, his eyes still closed.
 “What do you taste?”